TimOsahenru/notes/_posts/2025-11-23-Getting-hired.md

 layout: post
 title: "Getting hired with a plan"
 date: 2025-11-23 17:23:33 +0000
-tags: Tutorial How-to coding
+tags: Tutorial How-to Coding
+# featured_image: []
-description: "A practical guide with actionable steps to land your first remote software engineering job, from skill development to effective self-marketing and community engagement."
+excerpt: "A practical guide with actionable steps to land your first remote software engineering job, from skill development to effective self-marketing and community engagement."
 footnote: "A step-by-step approach to getting your first remote work"
 ---